 PhD student: Marica Rossi

-Title: towards standardized and patient-centered therapeutic research in childhood sickle cell disease: international development of a minimal set of outcome measures (core outcome set)
+Title: Towards standardized and patient-centered therapeutic research in sickle cell disease

 Supervisor: Brigitte Ranque